tequdev/evernode-docs/docs/source/platform/hooks/operations.md

 Manages host registrations and issuance of registration tokens.

 ### Register Host
 - A host registers in the Evernode network by sending its host specs and information via this request.
 The host must pay an EVR amount as a registration fee.
-Five EVRs from the registration fee will be kept in Evernode Labs wallet, and the rest will be staked.
+Five EVRs from the registration fee will be kept in the Evernode Labs wallet, and the rest will be staked.
 - During registration, Evernode will mint a registration token that needs to be in the host's Xahau account to prove the registration.

 ### Deregister Host